Svetlana Boginskaya: Gymnastics career

-Boginskaya retired after the 1992 Olympics but decided to make a comeback in 1995.
-She said that she was inspired by Katarina Witt who had made a memorable comeback of her own at the 1994 Winter Olympics.
-Boginskaya moved to Houston, Texas, to train with Bela Karolyi and upgraded the difficulty of her routines.
-In 1996, at age 23, she placed second in the all-around at the American Cup to one of Karolyi's pupils, Kerri Strug, as well as at the European Championships in Birmingham, behind the defending world all-around champion (and future Olympic all-around champion), Lilia Podkopayeva of Ukraine.
+Following the 1992 Olympics, Boginskaya retired.
+However, she returned to the sport in 1995, stating that she had been inspired by Katarina Witt who had a memorable comeback at the 1994 Winter Olympics.
+Boginskaya moved to Houston, Texas to train with Bela Karolyi (1942-2024) and upgraded the difficulty of her routines.
+At the 1995 European Championships, she won silver in the all-around.

+In 1996, at age 23, she placed second in the all-around at the American Cup behind one of Karolyi's pupils, Kerri Strug.
+She also placed second at the European Championships in Birmingham behind the defending world champion Lilia Podkopayeva.
 She then progressed to the 1996 Olympics in Atlanta, Georgia, where she was one of a number of older gymnasts competing.
-She led the Belarus team to sixth place and competed in the all-around and vault finals, but won no individual medals, placing 15th in the all-around and fifth on vault.
+Boginskaya competed in the all-around and vault finals, but did not medal.
+The Belarusian team came in sixth.

+Following the 1996 Olympics, Boginskaya retired from gymnastics.